Big-Life-Lab/PHES-ODM/metadata.md

 -   **qualityFlag**: Does the reporter suspect the measurement having some quality issues?
 (Boolean)

+-   **denyAccessToPublic**: If this is True, this data will not be available to the public.
+(Boolean)

+-   **denyAccessToAllOrganizations**: If this is True, this data will not be available to any partner organization.
+(Boolean)

+-   **denyAccessToSelf**: If this is True, this data will not be shown on the portal when this reporter logs in.
+(Boolean)

+-   **denyAccessToFederalPublicHealthAuthorities**: If this is True, the data will not be available to employees of the Public Health Agency of Canada - PHAC.
+(Boolean)

+-   **denyAccessToLocalPublicHealthAuthorities**: If this is True the, data will not be available to local health authorities.
+(Boolean)

+-   **denyAccessToProvincialPublicHealthAuthorities**: If this is True, this data will not be available to provincial health authorities.
+(Boolean)

+-   **denyAccessToOtherDataProviders**: If this is True, this data will not be available to other data providers not listed before.
+(Boolean)

+-   **denyAccessToDetails**: More details on the existing confidentiality requirements of this measurement.

 -   **notes**: Any additional notes.

 ## Site